xmidt-org/ears/docs/userguide/routes.md

 # Routes

-Routes are the core concept of EARS.
+Routes are a key concept of EARS.
 As a user of EARS your business is adding new routes, updating existing routes and deleting routes.
 To make the most of EARS, it is crucial to gain an in-depth understanding of how routes work in EARS.

 Routes connect data sources to data destinations, for example you can connect an SQS queue to a Kafka topic.
-Events travelling through such a route can be transformed or filtered according to the configuration details of the route.
+Events travelling through such a route can optionally be transformed or filtered according to the configuration details of the route.

 A route consists of a linear sequence of a receiver plugin, followed by zero, one or more filter plugins (the filter chain)